jtv/libpqxx/include/pqxx/doc/prepared-statement.md

 A special prepared statement
 ----------------------------

-There is one special case: the _nameless_ prepared statement.
-You may prepare a statement without a name, i.e. whose name is an empty string.
-The unnamed statement can be redefined at any time, without un-preparing it first.
+You may sometimes see an error message about a prepared statement whose name is just an empty string.

+That is a special name that libpq uses internally when you execute an SQL statement with parameters, but don't actually prepare it with a name.

 Performance note